helm/charts/stable/jetbrains-fls/README.md

 ## Configuration

-The following table lists the configurable parameters of the WordPress chart and their default values.
+The following table lists the configurable parameters of the `jetbrains-fls` chart and their default values.

 |            Parameter              |                Description                 |                         Default                         |
 |-----------------------------------|--------------------------------------------|---------------------------------------------------------|